grahamgilbert/blog/content/post/2017-01-11-imagr-with-target-disk-mode.md

             good_disks += 1

     if good_disks == 0:
-        print 'We couldn\'t find any disks that are external and have ignore permissions disabled.' print 'Please make sure the disk is attached before running this script.' sys.exit(1)
+        print "We couldn't find any disks that are external and have ignore permissions disabled." print 'Please make sure the disk is attached before running this script.' sys.exit(1)